Town Bloody Hall: Summary

 Jill Johnston introduces lesbian feminism, in which she argues all women are lesbians.
 She argues the need for all women to accept themselves as lesbians in order to create substantive political change.
 She reiterates that lesbianism is used as an insult when women are feminists when in reality they are just learning to love themselves in order to be equal to men.
-At this point in the film, two women come to the stage and begin kissing and rolling on the floor, much to the dismay of Norman Mailer.
+At this point in the film, two women come to the stage and begin kissing and rolling on the floor, much to the dismay of Mailer.
 Eventually, they walk off the stage and do not return.

 Diana Trilling closes the speeches with her take of sexual liberation.
 She states that the sexual repression of homosexuals continues onto the sexualities of women, with a cultural belief that there is no such thing as the female orgasm.
 She diversifies what it means to be a sexually active person, as she believes there is no single definition of sexual desire.
 Trilling believes Mailer "fails to imagine ... the full humanity of women as it would never fail in its imagination of the full humanity of men".

 The town hall includes the debate between the participants, mainly between Trilling and Greer, and Mailer and Greer.
 Mailer focuses on the role of men, noting that these women fail to address the fact that life is also difficult for men.
 He also states that there is no one way to approach activism, and that movements need to be taken in a way that addresses norms in order to move against them.
 Mailer then changes the subject to speak about the academic and historical work of women's oppression to which Greer responds that the work is lengthy and complicated, and will take many years to establish.
 Mailer questions how women can make assumptions about their oppression without having historical work to back it up.
 Greer notes that patriarchy has an effect on everyone, including men.

-Other feminist icons and personalities are featured in the film during the question period, such as Betty Friedan, criticizing Mailer's moderating skills, Susan Sontag, who criticizes Mailer's gendered language, Cynthia Ozick, who criticizes Mailer's chauvinism, and Anatole Broyard, who asks about post-liberation narratives.
+Other feminist icons and personalities are featured in the film during the question period, such as Betty Friedan, criticizing Mailer's moderating skills, Susan Sontag, who criticizes Mailer's gendered language, Cynthia Ozick, who criticizes Mailer's chauvinism and Anatole Broyard, who asks about post-liberation narratives.